Wilma Goldcrest Monterey Cypress

-Wilma Goldcrest Monterey Cypress has attractive chartreuse foliage which emerges yellow in spring.
-The scale-like leaves are highly ornamental and remain chartreuse throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Wilma Goldcrest Monterey Cypress is primarily valued in the landscape for its rigidly columnar form.
+It has attractive chartreuse evergreen foliage which emerges yellow in spring.
+The scale-like sprays of foliage are highly ornamental and remain chartreuse throughout the winter.

 Wilma Goldcrest Monterey Cypress is a dense evergreen tree with a strong central leader and a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance tree, and should not require much pruning, except when necessary, such as to remove dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Wilma Goldcrest Monterey Cypress is recommended for the following landscape applications;